-On June 24, 2020, the Company entered into an uncommitted and unsecured multi-currency short-term revolving credit facility agreement with SMBC for an aggregate value of US\$ 30.0 million to refinance the US\$ 30.0 million facility that matured on March 18, 2020.
-This facility will be utilized by the Company to finance its general working capital requirements.
-The terms of the facility require, among other things, that HLA retains ownership of the special share and that the Company remains a subsidiary of HLA.
+On June 24, 2020, the Company entered into an uncommitted and unsecured multi-currency short-term revolving credit facility agreement with SMBC for an aggregate value of US\$ 30.0 million for renewal of the US\$ 30.0 million facility that matured on March 18, 2020.
+This facility may be used by to finance the Company's general working capital requirements.
+The terms of the facility require, among other things, that HLA maintain legal and beneficial ownership of at least 7,290,000 issued and paid-up shares in the Company, retains ownership of the special share and that the Company remains a subsidiary of HLA.
 The terms of the facility also include certain financial covenants with respect to the Company's consolidated tangible net worth (as defined in the agreement) as of June 30 and December 31 of each year not less than US\$ 200 million and the ratio of the Company's consolidated total net debt (as defined in the agreement) to consolidated tangible net worth as of June 30 and December 31 of each year not exceeding 2.0 times, as well as negative pledge provisions and customary drawdown requirements.
-On April 12, 2022, the Company enter into a supplement agreement with SMBC to amend the maximum tenor of each drawdown under the facility to 6 months for US\$ and 3 months for SGD.
+On April 12, 2022, the Company enter into a supplement agreement with SMBC to amend the maximum tenor of each drawdown under the facility to 6 months for US\$ and 3 months for S\$.